DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture4.md

 ![alt text](assets\IMG50.PNG)

 So the premium gives the writer a chance of a profit, but exposes them to the risk of significant loss, unlimited in the case of call options:

 - Calls and puts:
-  - Holder: Loss is limited to the premium paid C or P.
+  - Holder: Loss is limited to the premium paid $C$ or $P$.
-  - Writer: Profit is limited to the premium received C or P.
+  - Writer: Profit is limited to the premium received $C$ or $P$.
 - Call options:
   - Holder: Profit is unlimited and equal to $S_{T} − K − C$ for $S_{T} > K$.
   - Writer: Loss is unlimited and equal to $S_{T} − K − C$ for $S_{T} > K$.